-As always, if you find this selection of Pellet Smoker reviews informative, please consider sharing it with your BBQ friends!
+As always, if you find this selection of Pellet Grill reviews informative, please consider sharing it with your BBQ friends!

 Some History Behind Pellet Smokers